material-motion/material-motion/concepts/runtimes.md

 ### Animation

 The animate event is invoked when the system is about to render a new frame.
-This event will be called many times per second.
+This event may be called many times per second.

 Each Actor is responsible for calculating time deltas.
 Take care to respect platform animation speed scalars.